 Songfacts: Okay.
 I would be remiss if I didn't mention the Devil going down to Georgia.

-Charlie: I wish I had a story about that, for anything other than, of course, it's an old fasty and it's been done a bunch of times.
+Daniels: I wish I had a story about that, for anything other than, of course, it's an old fasty and it's been done a bunch of times.
 But we had rehearsed, written, and recorded the music for our Million Mile Reflections album, and all of the sudden we said, "We don't have a fiddle song."
-I don't know why we didn't discover that, but we went out and we took a couple of days' break from the recording studio, went into a rehearsal studio, I just had this idea.
-The devil went down to Georgia.
+I don't know why we didn't discover that, but we went out and we took a couple of days' break from the recording studio, went into a rehearsal studio, I just had this idea: The devil went down to Georgia.

 I don't know where it came from, but it just did.
 Well, I think I might know where it came from, it may have come from an old poem called "The Mountain Whippoorwill" that Stephen Vincent Benet wrote many, many years ago, that I had in high school.
 He didn't use that line, but I started playing, and the band started playing, and first thing you know we had it down.

 Songfacts: Who came up with what the Devil plays, and who came up with Johnny plays?

 Daniels: I did.
 I played the fiddles on them.